A long long time ago — After M*A*S*H but before

 regulars to return were Potter, Klinger and Mulcahy, although Radar and Flagg dropped by as Special Guests

 .
 What, you say?
 But didn't Klinger Choose To Stay

-in the Grand Finale
+in Korea in the parent show's Grand Finale

 ?
 Well, don't worry - that was Hand Waved